Rati smiles broadly

 In Your Country

-WE C Hope for All Children with Eye Cancer, Families & Survivors.
+WE C Hope for All Children With Eye Cancer, Survivors, and Their Families

-Baby with one white pupil and one red pupilIncreasing access to specialist care will bring the promise of life and sight to every child, and improved life-long health to survivors.
-This is our mission.
+Baby with one white pupil and one red pupilIncreasing access to specialist care will save more children’s lives and sight, strengthen survivors’ lifelong health, and support family wellbeing.
 We:

 • Educate the public and medical community about retinoblastoma to achieve early diagnosis and rapid referral to specialist care